jacobalberty/unifi-docker/README.md

 This is a containerized version of [Ubiqiti Network](https://www.ubnt.com/)'s Unifi Controller version 5.

-Use `docker run --net=host -d jacobalberty/unifi:unifi5` to run it.

 The following options may be of use:

 - Set the timezone with `TZ`